-Jenny has broad experience in all aspects of management, sales, customer service and events after owning and managing her own business for 10 years, to then taking on sales and customer service roles.
-While excelling in these roles, Jenny completed a Diploma in Event Management and has successfully run numerous events both on behalf of The Compassionate Friends Victoria and the car club she is a member of.
+Jenny has broad experience in all aspects of management, sales, customer service and events after owning and managing her own business for 10 years and then taking on sales and customer service roles.
+Jenny has also completed a Diploma in Event Management.

-Jenny LOVES retro cars, caravans and all things 60’s.
-Jenny is married with three children, Benjamin, Danielle (deceased, age 16) and Anthony and is the proud grandmother of Isabelle.
+Jenny LOVES retro cars, caravans and all things 60’s!
+Jenny is married with three children, Benjamin, Danielle (deceased, age 16) and Anthony and is the proud grandmother of Isabelle and Audrey.

-Paul has extensive experience in the not for profit sector, having provided bookkeeping duties at The Banksia Foundation, PANDA and at The Compassionate Friends Victoria since 2000 as well as managing his own business.
+Paul has extensive experience in the not for profit sector, having provided bookkeeping duties at The Banksia Foundation, PANDA as well as managing his own business.

-Paul manages TCFV’s finances, administration, troubleshoots IT issues and moonlights as the official photographer at The Compassionate Friends events.
+Paul is also a key ‘superuser’ of our IT systems and moonlights as the official photographer at The Compassionate Friends’ events.

 Paul is a bereaved sibling and proud father of three children.
 He is well recognised in the office for his cheerful whistle and frequent outbursts of song.

 Sheryl has broad experience in all aspects of project management, after managing her own Technical Reporting and Bookkeeping business for the past 25 years.
 Sheryl has completed a Diploma in Accounting and Business Management.

 Sheryl’s main area of focus at TCFV revolves around Project Coordination.

 Sheryl completed TCFV’s Promotional Speaker training and has recently been a support person for the Yarraville Social Group.